Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 A recent study confirms what AFFF lawyers getting calls from victims have long understood: AFFF may elevate the risk of testicular cancer.

-August 18, 2023: Former Airforce Firefighter Joins AFFF MDL
+August 18, 2023: Former Air Force Firefighter Joins AFFF MDL

 A new AFFF lawsuit, Jones v.
 3M, et al., was directly filed last week in the AFFF MDL in South Carolina against the usual cast of characters.

 The plaintiff, a 73-year-old Texas man, was exposed to fluorochemical products during his service as a firefighter with the Air Force.
-He alleges that he was diagnosed with prostate cancer from AFFF exposure, which has caused Plaintiff to undergo a prostatectomy.
+He alleges that he was diagnosed with prostate cancer from AFFF exposure, which has caused him to undergo a prostatectomy.
+His lawsuit seeks compensation for his pain, suffering, and other damages.

 August 1, 2023: Judge Grants Unopposed Motion To Substitute Plaintiff